netxms/netxms-doc/admin/database-monitoring.rst

 Configuration
 -------------

-DB2 subagent can be configured in two ways.
-The first one would be a simple INI file and the second one would be an XML configuration file.
+DB2 subagent configuration is specified in agent configuration file (nxagentd.conf).
+Configuration can be done in two ways, the first one would be a simple INI file and the second one would be an XML configuration file.
 Please note that to use the XML configuration, you first need to declare the XML file in the DB2 section of the INI configuration file.
 The details are below.

 Database definition supports the following parameters: